 Additional prerequisites for each program are as follows:

 Theories of Personality/Personality Psychology

 All applicants are required to take the General GRE.
 The GRE Psychology Subject Test is optional.
 Information regarding the GRE can be obtained from http://www.ets.org/gre.

 New students are admitted exclusively in the fall semester (which begins in late August).
 All application materials are due no later than January 15th.
 However, the Clinical Child and School Psychology program has a priority application deadline of December 1st, with applications completed before this deadline given first consideration.
 First consideration includes a chance for the applicant to participate in an earlier on-campus interview day.

 Applicants to all programs should be aware that submitting an application before December 1st is also preferred because the application for the optional Competitive Graduate Award is the first Friday in December.
 Thus, preparing your application in November is the best strategy.
 Applications will continue to be reviewed until all available positions in each program are filled.

 Psychology Graduate Assistantships

-Departmental graduate assistantships are available to some psychology students who are admitted.
-(Assistantships available to psychology students, but administered by other departments at SIUE, are posted here.
-Some advice about obtaining assistantships outside the department appears in the psychology discussion forum.
-Each year, all or almost all first-year students obtain assistantships somewhere on campus, although some of the hiring does not occur until July or August.)
-Students who receive assistantships get a stipend and tuition remission.
+Several departmental graduate assistantships are available to some psychology students who are admitted.
+Also available to psychology students are assistantships administered by other SIUE departments and offices.
+These assistantships are posted here.
+Each year, many first-year students obtain assistantships somewhere on campus, although some of the interviewing and hiring does not occur until late summer.
+Students who receive assistantships from the Department of Psychology or another SIUE department get a stipend and tuition (but not fee) remission.
 The application for assistantships administered by the Department of Psychology is available in the numbered list at the top of this page.